Courtesy of American Express.

 Article continues below advertisement

 The Platinum Card offers some of the most comprehensive airport lounge benefits of any travel rewards card; if you spend a lot of time in transit, this one advantage alone could be worth it.
 First, Platinum cardholders can bring up to two companions into Amex’s own chic Centurion Lounges (there are now more than a dozen at airports like New York–JFK, Miami International, San Francisco International, and Los Angeles–LAX).
 If you’re flying Delta, you can also access Delta Sky Clubs, and then there are also a handful of Airspace and Escape Lounges to choose from.
-Cardholders can enroll in Priority Pass Select, too, which means they can get into more than 1,300 airport lounges around the world and bring up to two guests for no charge.
+Cardholders can enroll in Priority Pass Select, too, which means they can get into more than 1,300 airport lounges around the world and bring up to two guests for no charge (enrollment required).

 The Platinum Card extends three other hotel-related benefits that can come in handy.
-First, cardholders can register for both Marriott Bonvoy Gold and Hilton Honors Gold elite status.
+First, cardholders can register for both Marriott Bonvoy Gold and Hilton Honors Gold elite status (enrollment required).
 Marriott Gold status includes benefits like earning bonus points on stays, room upgrades, and complimentary premium internet access.
 Hilton Gold status, meanwhile, also includes bonus earning opportunities on stays and complimentary continental breakfast for two at most hotels within the Hilton portfolio, among other perks.
 Platinum cardholders can also make bookings at more than 1,100 luxury hotels around the world through Amex’s Fine Hotels & Resorts portal.
 Expect valuable add-ons like upgrades, daily breakfast for two, early check-in, late checkout, on-property credits toward things like restaurant charges and spa treatments, as well as occasional third- and fourth-night-free packages.

 Understandably, you might be a bit wary about traveling for the time being.
 Luckily, this card includes travel insurance that can cover you if things go wrong on a trip.
 If you have to cancel or cut short a trip for covered reasons, Amex might reimburse you for nonrefundable expenses up to $10,000 per trip and $20,000 per eligible card per consecutive 12-month period.
 If you’re delayed more than six hours or overnight, its trip-delay insurance can help reimburse you for things like meals and lodging up to $500 per trip and two claims per consecutive 12-month period.